dice-project/DICE-Chef-Repository/cookbooks/dmon_agent/README.md

 This cookbook installs dmon_agent from https://github.com/igabriel85/IeAT-DICE-Repository/tree/master/dmon-agent.
-It's a microservice designed to provide controll over different metrics collection components.
+It's a microservice designed to provide control over different metrics collection components.
 In the current version these include Collectd and Logstash-forwarder.
 Those programs are installed according to the big data system (role) that you choose.